spring-io/dataflow.spring.io/content/documentation/pages/7-resources/3-faq.md

 Now when you deploy the stream, you can attach a label selector to the desired application [e.g., deployer.<yourapp>.kubernetes.deploymentLabels=FOOZ: BAR-APP], so all the incoming traffic to "10.20.30.40" will automatically be received by the "yourapp".

+In this setup, even if the app is rolling-upgraded or when the stream is redeployed/updated in SCDF, the static IP Address will remain unchanged, and the upstream or downstream traffic can rely on that.

 <!--END_QUESTION-->

 ## Streaming